nickgogan/MongoDBAtlasDeveloperDay/README.md

 3. **Gather the full participants list**: Gather the (corporate) emails of all registrants and identify those who already have their corporate emails associated with an existing Atlas Organization.
     - Ensure that all participants have received prerequisites, the calendar invite, prerequisites, etc. as soon as those are fully nailed down.
 It's important to have an idea of how many people will actually show up & participate.
+    - For participants that are already part of an existing Atlas Organization via their corporate email address, find a way for them to provision their own free-tier/M0 cluster.
+This could be using a private/personal email address for just this workshop (include instructions to throw away the Atlas resources after the workshop is done) or using a single, dedicated Atlas cluster that is hosted by MongoDB for the workshop and which every attendee will use.
+    - For participants that are part of existing Atlas Organizations AND whose Projects have an existing free-tier/M0 cluster, reach out to either create a separate Organization or separate Project.
+This is because [Atlas Projects can only have 1 free-tier cluster](https://www.mongodb.com/docs/atlas/reference/free-shared-limitations/#operational-limitations).

 4. **Conferencing**: If the workshop will be streamed via Zoom/Teams/etc., then:
    - **Ask to be the Zoom host**: Not being the host can lead to bottlenecks in allowing participants to join the call.